*For Paleo, replace the corn tortillas with my paleo flour tortillas.

 And now for my favorite part, THE FISH!
 I love this recipe and I’m going to use it to make fish sticks and grilled chicken strips, just with different seasonings!
 You mix together some spices, 1/4 C of almond flour (really any flour will work!) and 1/4 C Arrowroot flour.
 You could also use cornmeal or cornstarch for I wanted the breading to be grain free.

 I know there are a lot of steps but it’s SO WORTH IT!!!
-Plus, a lot can be made ahead of time a kept in the fridge.
-I promise that you will be so happy you made this
+Plus, a lot can be made ahead of time and kept in the fridge.
+I promise that you will be so happy you made this 🙂

 - 1 Pineapple, cored and diced